|Art & Design|

 (summary from Chinese)

-changes in time.
-Someone should record the beginning so that future generations
+nature changes in time.
+Someone should record the beginning so that future

-can know its (= the Ginkgo) origin.
-This is thus not only continuing your
+generations can know its (= the Ginkgo) origin.
+This is thus not only continuing

-crests with a Ginkgo-leaf design have been used since the Middle Ages.
+Japan family crests with a Ginkgo-leaf design have been used since the

-Family crests appear on roof tiles, gates, walls of castles, temples, shrines,
+Middle Ages.
+Family crests appear on roof tiles, gates, walls of castles,

-mansions or are engraved on gravestones and swordguards.
-They are also
+temples, shrines, mansions or are engraved on gravestones and swordguards.

-used in more than 100 patterns, classified by the number of leaves (1 to
+leaves are used in more than 100 patterns, classified by the number of

-16) and also by the arrangement of the leaves.
-Many make a circle or are
+leaves (1 to 16) and also by the arrangement of the leaves.
+Many make a

-encircled, some in a square shape, diamond, pentagon, hexagon, etc. Some
+circle or are encircled, some in a square shape, diamond, pentagon, hexagon,

-are combined with other plants or are shaped like a butterfly or crane.
+etc. Some are combined with other plants or are shaped like a butterfly

 |The Ginkgo is further shown on a picture of a flower vase called icho-guchi (Ginkgo mouth vase) depicted in “Okazari no sho” (1523).
 This icho-guchi is also mentioned by Matsuya in 1613 used during a tea ceremony.||In